Module 14 - Demonstration

 The Chief Steward is responsible for the checking of all documents/licences and personal safety equipment, eg helmets and driving suits.

-V3.2 Permits
+Z3.2 Permits

 All events will be required to be permitted.
-Vintage Parades and Demonstrations can be included under normal Club Day (Group F) and Open Sprint (Group E) permits.
-Vintage Demonstration only events will require their own respective permit (Group E).
+Parades and Demonstrations can be included under normal Club Day (Group F) and Open Sprint (Group E) permits.
+Demonstration only events will require their own respective permit (Group E).

-V3.3 Parades, Demonstrations and Displays
+Z3.3 Parades, Demonstrations and Displays

 At all events karts will be started from the Out Grid as best possible fastest to the front and in larger groups in single file to provide separation.
 At all times all drivers must be aware of the potential risks and whilst driving at speed is permitted, care must be taken to avoid any incident with other drivers and to stay on the track.
 Drivers must be especially mindful of the difference in speed of karts from the various eras and the ability and attitude of drivers.
 Drivers must always give way to fellow drivers in all corners and allow them room to take their own line.
 This is a simple way to ensure incident free Demonstrations.
 If a driver is compelled to stop his/her kart, it must be moved off the track to a safe position as rapidly as possible.
 The driver must stay close to the kart, in a flag point, until the session is over.
 Any driver intending to stop or leave the track or to enter the pits shall demonstrate his intention by raising his/her hand in due time and making sure that it is safe to stop or exit the track before doing so.
-When permitted, due to small attendances, eras may be mixed as long as the following part of the rule is complied with:

 Up to 14 seniors a split may not be required.